-You say “you’re welcome” when someone thanks you for a gift or service.
-The most common translation of “you’re welcome” in Chamorro you’ll find is buen prubechu.
 The phrase comes directly from the Spanish buen provecho.
 While speakers of Spanish may recognize the phrase as one said during a meal and equivalent to “enjoy your meal”, the actual meaning of the phrase is closer to its literal Spanish meaning.
-In Chamorro, when someone says “buen prubechu”, they are actually saying “good benefit,” that is, they are hoping that the gift or favor done benefits them.
+In Chamorro, when someone says “buen prubechu”, they are actually saying “good benefit,” that is, they are hoping that the gift given or favor done benefits the receiver.

 A more common response to a thank you is tåya’ guaha, which means “there’s nothing there” or “it was nothing”.
 This response is most commonly said after some minor favor or task was done and not so much if a gift was given.
 You’re basically saying the thing you had to do was no big deal at all.

 Other Ways to Say “You’re Welcome” in Chamorro